Declaring an Upper Division Business Major

-SDSU will be admitting U.S.-based students who wish to pursue an MBA for spring semester of 2017.
-The application period runs September 1 – November 1, 2016.
+SDSU will be admitting U.S.-based students who wish to pursue an MBA for spring semester of 2019.
+The application period runs August 1 – November 1, 2018.
 The submission period for all documents, including test scores and transcripts, is open until November 15.
-SDSU will be admitting all students wishing to pursue a graduate business degree for the fall semester of 2017.
-The application period runs October 1 – March 1, 2017.
+SDSU will be admitting all students wishing to pursue a graduate business degree for the fall semester of 2019.
+The application period runs October 1 – March 1, 2019.
 Apply online at www.csumentor.edu.
 A $55 nonrefundable application fee is required of all applicants.
-See the EMBA and SMBA websites for information about their application cycle.
+See the SMBA websites for information about their application cycle.

 SDSU does not require applicants to have work experience before they apply.
 However, at least two years of professional work experience will make your application more competitive.
 Graduate business studies are enhanced for students who have real-world experiences to apply course concepts to.

 No, current and previous students must complete the three step application process outlined above.
 Students who previously attended SDSU need only submit transcripts for coursework completed since last attendance.

 No preference is given to students who graduated from SDSU.
 All students are assessed using the same criteria.